kezhenxu94/nettoy/blog/Build Your Own Netty - Foreword.md

-I've been interested in Netty for a long time, and I have read many blog posts that address Netty's performance, architecture, and [package structures](https://dzone.com/articles/probably-the-best-package-structure-in-the-world), which makes me more curious about how Netty do that, and want to dive into the source code of Netty.
+I've been interested in Netty for a long time, and I have read many blog posts that address Netty's performance, architecture, and [package structures](https://dzone.com/articles/probably-the-best-package-structure-in-the-world), which makes me more curious about how Netty did that, and want to dive into the source code of Netty.

 ![netty-evolution](netty-evolution.gif)

 > Image above is taken from the post [Netty: Probably the Best Package Structure in the World](https://dzone.com/articles/probably-the-best-package-structure-in-the-world).

-Also, there are already [many excellent articles on Netty source code analysis](https://netty.io/wiki/related-articles.html), but this series of articles will provide another point of view to inspect how Netty is structured, how Netty works, and how it is so performant.
+Also, there are already [many excellent articles on Netty source code analysis](https://netty.io/wiki/related-articles.html), but this series of articles will provide another point of view to inspect how Netty is structured, how Netty works, and why it is so performant.

 ## How this Series of Articles are Organized